-At the upcoming SIHH 2011 industry event, the Swiss watchmaker is going to refresh its Tonda line with an elegant Parmigiani Fleurier Tonda 1950 (ref.
+At the SIHH 2011 industry event, Parmigiani Fleurier has refreshed its Tonda line with a dressy and elegant Tonda 1950 (ref.
 PFC267-1002400-HA1241).
-The timepiece is going to be presented in a perfectly balanced, flawlessly proportioned case and will feature only the data that you really need: hours, minutes and seconds (just to make sure that the watch didn’t stop all of a sudden.)
+The timepiece was going to be presented in a perfectly balanced, flawlessly proportioned case and featured only the data that you need: hours, minutes and seconds (just to make sure that it didn’t stop all of a sudden.)

 Although retaining the styling cues of the original Tonda line, the 1950 version is way more elegant and refined.

-As you can see on the pictures, the new watch comes in a slimmer case sporting a more delicate version of the brand’s iconic lugs design.
+As you can see in the pictures, the new model comes in a slimmer case sporting a more delicate version of the brand’s iconic lugs design.

 The new case comes courtesy of the new 30 mm x 2.6 mm Caliber PF 700 manufacture-made ultra-slim self-winding movement with an off-center micro-oscillating weight in platinum 950 and a single barrel mainspring, while the rest of the line features a double-barrel PF331.01 movement that stores more juice, but is also thicker.

-The relative shortness of the mainspring in the PF 700 is partly compensated by a relatively slow frequency of the balance wheel that oscillates at just 21,600 semi-oscillations per hour (an average modern watch usually has a movement whose balance wheel beats at 28,800 vph and there are also so called “high-beat” mechanisms like Zenith El Primero and TAG Heuer that operate at even more impressive 36,000 vph,) but the guaranteed power reserve of just 42 hours is still fairly underwhelming in a world where a luxury watch with a three-day power reserve rarely produces anything more enthusiastic than a muted “okay” from a person who follows current trends in watchmaking.
+The relative shortness of the mainspring in the PF 700 is partly compensated by a relatively slow frequency of the balance wheel that oscillates at just 21,600 semi-oscillations per hour (an average modern watch usually has a movement whose balance wheel beats at 28,800 vph and there are also so-called “high-beat” mechanisms like Zenith El Primero and TAG Heuer that operate at even more impressive 36,000 vph,) but the guaranteed power reserve of just 42 hours is still fairly underwhelming in a world where a luxury watch with a three-day power reserve rarely produces anything more enthusiastic than a muted “okay” from a person who follows current trends.

-It is reported that the Parmigiani Fleurier Tonda 1950 will be offered at a pretty much affordable (for a dress watch in a gold body) price of some $20,000, give or take.
+It is reported that the Parmigiani Fleurier Tonda 1950 will be offered at a pretty much affordable (for a dressy piece in a gold body) price of some $20,000, give or take.
 Makes it a nice choice for a well-to-do lawyer or an attorney, I don’t know.